Boots on the Ground: Isfahan, Kharg, and the Strait

 Since this rumination's first publication, three developments have moved the Strait Islands from analytical afterthought to active planning.
 First, US and Israeli warplanes struck military infrastructure on all three islands beginning around March 24 - hangars, ports, warehouses.
 You don't soften island garrisons you don't plan to visit.
 Second, the Pentagon's leaked "final blow" scenarios (Axios, Mar 26) explicitly include the seizure of Abu Musa as one of four options.
 Third, CNN's "seven islands that hold the keys to the Strait of Hormuz" feature (Mar 27-28) placed this squarely in the public debate - a space this analysis previously said it didn't occupy.

-The sequencing question: The original analysis described a sequencing "trap" - MEUs can't simultaneously seize Strait islands AND support an Isfahan JSOC raid 500km inland.
-The Pentagon's "final blow" concept may reframe this: if 10,000 additional troops deploy as under consideration, the force pool is large enough for parallel operations rather than sequential choices.
-The 31st MEU is now in the CENTCOM AOR.
-The 11th MEU arrives mid-April.
-Isfahan first, Strait islands second remains the most likely sequence - but with a larger force, it could be Isfahan AND Strait islands.
-22 nations have declared willingness to contribute to Hormuz reopening - this remains the only ground option with multilateral cover.
+On sequencing, the original analysis described a "trap": MEUs cannot simultaneously seize Strait islands and support an Isfahan JSOC raid 500km inland.
+The Pentagon's "final blow" concept may dissolve that constraint.
+If the 10,000 additional troops under consideration deploy, the force pool supports parallel operations.
+The 31st MEU is now in the CENTCOM AOR; the 11th MEU arrives mid-April.
+Isfahan first, Strait islands second remains the most likely sequence, but with a larger force it could be both.
+22 nations have declared willingness to contribute to Hormuz reopening, which leaves this the only ground option with multilateral cover.

 Outcome confidence: 0.30 (up from 0.20).
 Militarily the most achievable of the three scenarios and the only one that directly addresses the Hormuz closure problem.
 The preparatory strikes on the islands are a hard indicator that moves this beyond analytical speculation.
 No longer "a textbook operation that nobody seems to be pushing for" - someone is pushing.